SumitMalodiya/CSS-Projects/README.md

 interactivity, and possibly backend integration for handling user data and music files.

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://sumitmalodiya.github.io/CSS-Projects/Music%20clone/).
+You can view the deployed project here [Link to the project](https://sumitmalodiya.github.io/CSS-Projects/Music%20clone/).

 ## project4:
 # Pricing cards